 New Epic Quality Recommendations

-Epic recently improved the graphics for Fortnite (Starting Chapter 2 Season 7 and onwards).
-As such, due to the graphic overhaul, the game now demands better hardware specifications for running it on EPIC graphics settings.
+Epic recently improved the graphics for Fortnite (Starting Chapter 2, Season 7, and onwards).
+Due to the graphic overhaul, the game now demands better hardware specifications for running it on EPIC graphics settings.

-Essentially with this new upgrade, the current High Settings is equivalent to the EPIC Settings of the past version.
+Essentially with this new upgrade, the current High Settings are equivalent to the EPIC Settings of the past version.